jonikorpi/jonikorpi-v8/source/posts/2013-01-28-currently.md

 - Each section on a page is stacked horizontally.
 - A section's content flows vertically.
-- If a section's content is taller than the viewport, the section becomes scrollable.
+- <del>If a section's content is taller than the viewport, the section becomes scrollable.</del>
 - A section is never wider than the viewport.
 - A section is never wider than what is optimal for its content.